LucSAMAIN/dataengtp/04_olap/README.md

-# Practice 3: Dimensional Modeling & Star Schema
+# Practice 3: Dimensional Modeling & Star Schema (Courtesy of  Hasan Tanvir, Kristo Raun, and Ahmed Wael )

 Welcome to Practice 3!
 In the last session, we built a normalized **operational database** (OLTP) for supermarket transactions.